MatAtBread/nodent/README.md

 	enableCache: <boolean>		// Caches the compiled output in memory for speedy serving.
 	setHeaders: function(response) {}	// Called prior to outputting compiled code to allow for headers (e.g. cache settings) to be sent
+	runtime: <boolean>			// Set to preceed the compiled code with the runtime support required by Nodent v1.x (see below)

+NB: As of v1.0.x there is a small runtime routine that should be defined on the Function.prototype in the execution environment.
+This was to provide compatability with Promises and is required.
+You see either include it in a cross-compiled file with the `runtime:true` option (above), or serve it directly from your Node application with `nodent.$asyncbind.toString()`.

 Built-in conversions & helpers
 ==============================